onecompiler/tutorials/cpp/structures/structures.md

-Structures is a user-defined data type where it allows you to combine data of different data types.
-In a way, Structres are similar to arrays but the difference is in type of the data.
+Structure is a user-defined data type where it allows you to combine data of different data types.
+In a way, Structures are similar to arrays but the difference is in type of the data.
 Arrays is a collection of similar data but structures combine different types of data.

 # How to define a structure